httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 Requests which are initiated by the Service Worker itself (via a direct call to `fetch()`, for instance), on the other hand, will have a client which is a ServiceWorkerGlobalScope.
-Its "site for cookies" will be the registered domain of the Service Worker's URI.
+Its "site for cookies" will be the registrable domain of the Service Worker's URI.

-Given a ServiceWorkerGlobalScope (`worker`), the following algorithm returns its "site for cookies" (either a registered domain, or the empty string):
+Given a ServiceWorkerGlobalScope (`worker`), the following algorithm returns its "site for cookies" (either a registrable domain, or the empty string):

-1. Return `worker`'s origin's host's registered domain.
+1. Return `worker`'s origin's host's registrable domain.

 ## The Set-Cookie Header {#set-cookie}